 Step 7: Get paid

 Getting paid as a freelancer can involve choosing the right payment options, dealing with fees and invoicing, and learning the best course of action for receiving international payments.
-Tap provides a winning formula that caters to both crypto and top fiat currency payments.

 Unfortunately, this is also the time to learn how to address and handle non-payment issues.